By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 It was obvious to Florence that her husband was not coming back to Perth, or sending for her and Harold to come to England.

-Divorce granted
+Divorce discussed

-A report of the case reads thus:
+A separate report of the case reads thus:

 DISSOLUTION OF MARRIAGE